adamtow/promptkit/docs/English.md

 - **markdown**: Interprets the message as markdown.
 For manual prompts, it converts the markdown to HTML and displays a webpage to the user.
 For handsfree prompts, it converts the markdown to Rich Text and speaks it to the user.
 - **html**: Interprets the message as HTML, converts it to a webpage and displays in a Quick Look window or Safari window.
 Specify `useSafari` to true to open the URL in Safari.
 - **url**: Opens a Quick Look window or Safari to the supplies URL.
 Specify `useSafari` to true to open the URL in Safari.
 - **alert**: Displays the message in a modal alert dialog for manual prompts.
 If specified, the `title` of the prompt will be used as the title of the alert.
-Otherwise “PromptKit” will be used.
+Otherwise "PromptKit" will be used.
 Tapping OK will continue the execution of PromptKit.
 Tapping Cancel will terminate the shortcut.
 For handsfree prompts, the message is spoken to the user.
 - **notification**: Displays the message in a notification banner with manual driven prompts.
 If specified, the `title` of the prompt will be used as the title of the notification.
-Otherwise “PromptKit” will be used.
+Otherwise "PromptKit" will be used.
 Specify `notificationSound` to true to display a sound during the notification (default is no sound).
 For handsfree prompts, the message is spoken to the user.
 - **result**: Displays the message in a modal dialog for manual prompts.
 For handsfree prompts, the message is spoken to the user.
 - **none**: No message is displayed to the user.
 This type is used commonly in PromptKit Stories as a separator between scenes.